 One company's energy storage solution

 Westnetz, the largest distribution system operator in Germany (and a subsidiary of RWE International), was facing these challenges on rural grids due to increasing levels of solar PV generation on their network, particularly in summer months.
-The reinforcement of network infrastructure with new distribution lines and transformers would have been far from cheap in terms of time and labour.
+The reinforcement of network infrastructure with new distribution lines and transformers would have been far from cheap in terms of time and labor.
 They were searching for an alternative solution which could be implemented until long-term infrastructure improvements could be undertaken.

 Parker worked closely with Westnetz to provide a solution that ticked all the right boxes.
-The 250kW energy storage system, comprising a Parker 890PX series grid-tie inverter paired with LG Chem Lithium-Ion batteries, had a capacity of 1MWh storage, more than enough to support the local grid at peak times.
+The 250-kilowatt energy storage system, comprising a Parker 890PX series grid-tie inverter paired with LG Chem Lithium-Ion batteries, had a capacity of 1MWh storage, more than enough to support the local grid at peak times.
 This particular system was supplied in a 40 ft ISO shipping container, which can be relocated to different areas of the power grid as required.
 The system has enabled Westnetz to successfully store excess energy generated during sunny periods and release it back onto the grid according to demand.

 Storage systems such as these provide utility companies with the flexibility to be able to accommodate the unpredictable supply of renewable energy, reducing the likelihood of curtailing solar PV generation whilst ensuring stable and consistent power for customers.
 The Parker / Westnetz collaborative project demonstrates the importance of energy storage in supporting emerging trends in renewable energy production, providing the flexibility to accommodate the sustainable energy progress that we are all hoping for.